Pharmacy

 If you have symptoms that suggest you may have one of these seven conditions, you can walk into a pharmacy and be offered a consultation with the pharmacist.
 The pharmacist will provide you advice and if appropriate, offer prescription medicines.
 The pharmacist will share a record of your consultation with your GP to make sure your health records are kept up to date.

-Some low-income patients or patients who are on benefits will also be eligible for free over the counter medications for a range of minor conditions when referred to pharmacies by their GP.
-People who are homeless, asylum seekers or refugees can simply walk into their local pharmacy to access this service.
+Some low-income patients, patients who are on benefits, people who are homeless, asylum seekers or refugees will also be eligible for free over the counter medications for a range of minor conditions and they can simply walk into their local pharmacy.

 All pharmacies in north east London provide the following services: